zammad/zammad-admin-documentation/manage/public-links.rst

       nor ``zammad.org``.

       Why?
-         Every instance is special on it's own.
-Every hosting is different, data retention and other things do not fit as every company using Zammad handles those kind of things differently.
+         Every instance is special on its own.
+Every hosting is different, data retention and other things do not fit as every company using Zammad handles these matters differently.

          This function was made to allow you to link to your *own resources*.